richpaulyim/Biostatistics-Projects/README.md

 ## 5. Revisiting Laser Tattoo Removal Complications on the Formerly Incarcerated and Reformed [Bst-224-Final-Project.pdf]

-*[A revised analysis utilized generalized estimating equation GLM for longitudinal data, correctly incorporating correlated data.]
+*[A revised analysis utilizing generalized estimating equation GLM for longitudinal data, correctly incorporating correlated data.]
 This project revisits an older analysis that I completed while I was an undergraduate studying pure math and statistics.
 The original project was a joint collaboration with a nonprofit, Homeboy Industries, which is the largest gang rehabilitation program in the United States, and headquartered in Los Angeles, providing job training, employment and most important to former gang members, tattoo removal...*

 ## 6. Employment Prestige After Biochemistry PhD: An Observational Study with Causal Inference Analysis [Bst-250-Final-Project.pdf]